an independent Search Engine for VPSs ranked by price

 update-grub2

 When you reboot the VPS, the GRUB2 menu will offer the option to boot off the live image.
-Proceed from here using the VNC rescue console offered by the provider's control panel.
+Proceed from there using the VNC rescue console offered by the provider's control panel.

 Step 3: Install ZFS on the live OS environment

 Boot the live OS image and access its terminal.
-Then install ZFS on the live OS:
+Then install the ZFS packages on the live OS environment:

 # echo deb http://deb.debian.org/debian stretch contrib >> /etc/apt/sources.list